Dr Susan Leahy (Co-Director CCJVS)

 Dr Andrea Ryan (Co-Director CCJVS)

-Professor Shane Kilcommins is current head of the School of Law and valued member of the CCJVS.
+Professor Shane Kilcommins is currently Executive Dean of the AHSS Faculty and former head of the School of Law.
 He has co-authored various funded research reports on discrimination, victims of crime, and integrative learning and is widely published on penology and criminal justice (click here to see his full list of publications).
 Shane acted as co-director for the Centre for Criminal Justice and Human Rights at UCC and is currently a director of the Association for Criminal Justice Research and Development.
 He has obtained circa €1,556,000 in funding, most of which relates to criminal justice research, from the Department of Justice, the Department of Children and Youth Affairs, Judicial Studies Institute, IRC, Commission for the Support of Victims of Crime, An Gárda Síochána, Nairtl, National Disability Authority, Equality Authority, National Forum for the Enhancement of Teaching and Learning, Courts Service, and the UCC Strategic Research Fund.

 See Shane speak about his central research focus, the victims in the Irish criminal process in the UL Talks series.